MohamedAlaaEldin636/MAUtils/README.md

 3- several modules are used intentionly for 2 reasons
     A- To reduce size as much as possiblt for developers who doesn't need all of the features B- so you will not add unneeded features in your app

+4- If you try to add the whole project by jitpack feature an intentional error will happen since that feature will as well add sample module to your project which in no way is needed use all module instead to get all modules except sample in this library isa.

 ---